 Average Home Prices In Manitoba

 The price of a home will vary quite a bit from one end of the country to the other.
-As of October 2020, the average home price for a home in Manitoba sits at $316,280, which is an increase of 11% from the same month in 2019 when the average price was $285,013.
+As of May 2023, the average home price for a home in Manitoba sits at $358,391, which is a decrease of 8.2% from the same month in 2022 when the average price was $390,480.

 Manitoba Home Prices Compared To Nation-Wide Prices